tthien92/Evaluating_Hospital_Medicare/README.md

 The US health care system is often shrouded in mystery.
 Hospitals purposely hide their chargemaster lists, so it is impossible for free-market pressures to lower prices.
 Consumers are burdened with choosing the best health care without any metric to go by, other than hospital advertising.
 This project aims to find a way to allow consumers to find the best, most affordable hospital in order to allow economic pressure into the health care system.

-### Data Sources
-All data within the Data folder was extracted from https://www.medicare.gov/
+## Table of Contents

+Data - contains individual metrics of hospitals along with the target metric (spending score)

+images- images for readme file

+EM - Exploratory Data Analysis - Part II - Explored data and constructed OLS, RandomForest, and XGBoost models to predict data

+OS- Obtaining, Organizing, Scrubbing - Part I - Modified metrics from Data folder to create KNN_df, pure_df, and null_df.

 KNN_df - Complete dataset containing imputed information with no NaN

 pure_df - Incomplete (does not contain all providers) dataset with no imputed values and no NaN

 null_df - Complete dataset containing all true values (no imputation) **with** NaN values

+*All data within the Data folder was extracted from https://www.medicare.gov/

 ## Jupyter Notebooks